MaybeCarter/plex-wiki/README.md

     The following changes only apply to Plex Web.
 Please make the same adjustments on every platform on which you plan to use Plex.

-    - Click `Quality` in the side bar, here are my recommended settings:

-    ![recommended_settings.png](/images/settings.png)

     - Click `Quality` in the sidebar.
 Set video quality to `Maximum`.
 This prevents unnecessary transcoding on my end and gives you full-quality playback.

+    ![recommended_settings.png](/images/settings.png)

     > If you have limited bandwidth or frequent buffering, you can enable Automatically adjust quality (Beta).
     - Click `Player` in the sidebar, `Show Advanced`, and disable `Normalize Multi-channel Audio`.
     - Finally, click  `General` under "Plex Web" on the left-hand sidebar.
 Feel free to enable `Play Theme Music`, I think it's kinda fun.

-5. Finish Setup
+5. **Finish Setup**

     Now, click on the home button in the top left corner, and you'll see the **Plex Web Setup** page, with a list of pinned sources.
 If you successfully disabled the online media sources, you shouldn't see many options.
 If you see `Live TV`, `Movies & Shows`, or `Discover`, make sure they're unchecked.